ihouwat/shopping-list-app-live-backend/README.md

     * note (varchar)
     * count (smallint)

 * **completeditems**: stores the completed items.
-It includes three columns, same as above.
+It includes four columns, same as above.

 * **groceriestemplate**: is used to fetch top 10 favorites on app load and to populate the autocomplete search input.
 It includes two columns: